datavis-tech/graph-data-structure/README.md

  * `links` An array of objects representing edges, each with the following properties.
    * `source` The node identifier string of the source node (**u**).
    * `target` The node identifier string of the target node (**v**).
+   * `weight` The weight of the edge between the source and target nodes.

 Here's example code for serializing a graph.